-- e) The replacement value of existing facilities is detailed in the Current Facilities Property Value report.
-A copy of this report is available on Ferris' website by going to the transparency reporting button located near the bottom of Ferris' - homepage, clicking information located on the left, and going to Current Facilities Property Value 2017/2018. - f) The University completed a comprehensive assessment of its underground sanitation and waste water system during 2016 as part of the Michigan DEQ SAW Grant Program.
+- f) The University completed a comprehensive assessment of its underground sanitation and waste water system during 2016 as part of the Michigan DEQ SAW Grant Program.
 A copy of this report is available upon request. - g) In most cases the most up-to-date information we have on facility infrastructure is detailed in the 2005 Utility Infrastructure Study which is available through hard copy in multiple three-ring binders.
-Some of this information is also available on the Physical Plant's GIS System. - h) Existing utilities and infrastructure systems are sufficient and adequate to support the five-year Master Plan. - i) Ferris approved an Energy and Water Use Policy June 2012.
-The policy can be found on Ferris' website under the Business Policies>Facilities page.
-As part of our 2018-2020 capital renewal and deferred maintenance plan, \$75,000 was allocated for energy related improvements. - j) The Master Plan document also provides detail as to land use and capacity. - k) Detail on the bonded indebtedness of our facilities is included in the financial statements.
+Some of this information is also available on the Physical Plant's GIS System. - h) Existing utilities and infrastructure systems are sufficient and adequate to support the fiveyear Master Plan. - i) Ferris approved an Energy and Water Use Policy June 2012.
+The policy can be found on Ferris' website under the Business Policies>Facilities page. - j) The Master Plan document also provides detail as to land use and capacity. - k) Detail on the bonded indebtedness of our facilities is included in the financial statements.